5 minute read

 Eventually, your gums may begin to recede, exposing tooth roots.
 If you wait long enough, your teeth may begin to loosen.

 While inflamed gums and tooth loss are bad enough, gum disease can affect the rest of your body.
 Researchers have been discovering links between gum disease and various systemic diseases such as cardiovascular disease, cancer, diabetes, and even Alzheimer’s disease!
 Since these rank among the leading causes of death in the US, it’s something to pay attention to.
 Autoimmune diseases, too, like rheumatoid arthritis, have been linked to diseased gums.

 How can problems in your mouth have such an effect on the rest of your body?
 Bad bacteria can enter your bloodstream through tiny cuts in your irritated gums (sometimes called leaky gums).
 Once loose, they may infect distant parts of the body (like heart valves or joints).
 Or they can release chemicals that trigger inflammation or an immune response..

 The good news is that there are plenty of things you can do to stop and even reverse gum disease.
 Learn how to get rid of gingivitis here.

-Another option is to start using mouthwash.
-An antiseptic mouthwash will help kill the bad bacteria living in your mouth.
-Dry mouth can exacerbate problems with bacteria so be sure to choose an alcohol-free version of mouthwash if you already suffer from dry mouth.
+Another option is to start using mouthwash in addition to brushing and flossing.
+An antiseptic mouthwash can help kill the bad bacteria living in your mouth.
+Dry mouth can exacerbate problems with bacteria, so choose an alcohol-free variety of mouthwash if you already suffer from dry mouth.